''Days or hours left'': Russia tightens the noose in Mariupol | Law-Order

 ''Days or hours left'': Russia tightens the noose in Mariupol

-Russian forces tightened the noose around the defenders holed up Wednesday in a mammoth steel plant that represented the last known Ukrainian stronghold in Mariupol, as a fighter apparently on the inside warned in a video plea for help: “We may have only a few days or hours left.”
-With the holdouts coming under punishing new bombing attacks, Ukrainian authorities struggled to open an evacuation corridor for people trapped in the ruined port city, a key battleground in Moscow's drive to seize the country's industrial east.
+Russian forces tightened the noose around the defenders holed up on Wednesday in a mammoth steel plant that represented the last known Ukrainian stronghold in Mariupol, as a fighter apparently on the inside pleaded on a video for help: “We may have only a few days or hours left.”
+With the holdouts coming under punishing new bombing attacks, another attempt to evacuate civilians trapped in the pulverized port city failed because of continued fighting.

-Meanwhile, the Kremlin said it submitted a draft of its demands for ending the fighting, the number of people fleeing the country climbed past 5 million, and the West raced to supply Ukraine with heavier weapons for the potentially grinding new phase of the war.
+Meanwhile, the number of people fleeing the country topped 5 million, the Kremlin said it submitted a draft of its demands for ending the war, and the West raced to supply Ukraine with heavier weapons to counter the Russians' new drive to seize the industrial east.

 With global tensions running high, Russia reported the first successful test launch of a new type of intercontinental ballistic missile, the Sarmat.
 President Vladimir Putin boasted it can overcome any missile defense system and make those who threaten Russia “think twice,'' and the head of the Russian state aerospace agency called the launch out of northern Russia “a present to NATO.”
 The Pentagon described the test as “routine” and said it wasn't considered a threat.

-On the battlefield, Ukraine's military said Moscow continued to mount assaults across the east, probing for weak points in Ukrainian defensive lines.
+On the battlefield, Ukraine said Moscow continued to mount assaults across the east, probing for weak points in Ukrainian defensive lines.
 Russia said it launched hundreds of missile and air attacks on targets that included concentrations of troops and vehicles.

-The Kremlin's stated goal is the capture of the Donbas, the mostly Russian-speaking eastern region that is home to coal mines, metal plants and heavy-equipment factories vital to Ukraine's economy.
+The Kremlin's stated goal is the capture of the Donbas, the mostly Russian-speaking eastern region that is home to coal mines, metal plants and heavy-equipment factories.
 Detaching it would give Putin a badly needed victory two months into the war, after the botched attempt to storm the capital, Kyiv.

+The Luhansk governor said Russian forces now control 80 per cent of his region, which is one of two that make up the Donbas.
+Before Russia invaded on February 24, the Kyiv government controlled 60 per cent of the Luhansk region.

+Gov. Serhiy Haidai said the Russians, after seizing the small city of Kreminna, are now threatening the cities of Rubizhne and Popasna.
+He urged all residents to evacuate immediately.

+“The occupiers control only parts of these cities, unable to break through to the centers,” Haidai said on the messaging app Telegram.

-Analysts say the offensive in the east could devolve into a grim war of attrition as Russia runs up against Ukraine's most experienced, battle-hardened troops, who have been fighting pro-Moscow separatists in the Donbas for the past eight years.
+Analysts say the offensive in the east could devolve into a war of attrition as Russia runs up against Ukraine's most experienced, battle-hardened troops, who have fought pro-Moscow separatists in the Donbas for eight years.

-With the potentially pivotal offensive underway, Russia said it has presented Ukraine with a draft document outlining its demands as part of talks aimed at ending the conflict — days after Putin said the negotiations were at a “dead end.”
+Russia said it presented Ukraine with a draft document outlining its demands for ending the conflict — days after Putin said the talks were at a “dead end.”
 Kremlin spokesman Dmitry Peskov said that “the ball is in their court, we're waiting for a response.”
 He gave no details on the draft, and it was not clear when it was sent or if it offered anything new to the Ukrainians, who presented their own demands last month.

+Ukrainian President Volodmyr Zelenskyy said he had not seen or heard of the proposal, though one of his top advisers said the Ukrainian side was reviewing it.

-Moscow has long demanded, among other things, that Ukraine drop any bid to join NATO.
+Moscow has long demanded Ukraine drop any bid to join NATO.
 Ukraine has said it would agree to that in return for security guarantees from a number of other countries.
+Other sources of tension include the status of both the Crimean Peninsula, seized by Moscow in 2014, and eastern Ukraine, where the separatists have declared independent republics recognized by Russia.

-In devastated Mariupol, Ukraine said the Russians dropped heavy bombs to flatten what was left of the sprawling Azvostal steel plant, believed to be the last pocket of resistance in the city.
-A few thousand Ukrainian troops, by the Russians' estimate, remained in the plant and its labyrinth of tunnels and bunkers encompassing about 11 square kilometers (4 square miles).
+In devastated Mariupol, Ukraine said the Russians dropped heavy bombs to flatten what was left of the sprawling Azvostal steel plant, believed to be the city's last pocket of resistance.
+A few thousand Ukrainian troops, by the Russians' estimate, remained in the plant and its labyrinth of tunnels and bunkers spread out across about 11 square kilometers (4 square miles).
+Zelenskyy said about 1,000 civilians were also trapped there.

-The Russian side issued a new ultimatum to the defenders to surrender Wednesday, but the Ukrainians have ignored previous demands to leave the plant's labyrinth of tunnels and bunkers.
+The Russian side issued a new ultimatum to the defenders to surrender, but the Ukrainians have ignored all previous demands.

-Deputy Prime Minister Iryna Vereshchuk said there was a preliminary agreement to open a humanitarian corridor for women, children and the elderly to leave and head west to the Ukraine-controlled city of Zaporizhzhia on Wednesday afternoon.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk said the latest effort to open a safe corridor for women, children and the elderly to escape failed because the Russians did not observe a cease-fire.
+Many previous such agreements have fallen apart because of continued fighting.

-Mariupol Mayor Vadym Boychenko urged residents to leave, though previous such agreements have fallen apart, with the Russians shelling escape routes or otherwise preventing buses meant to pick up evacuees from entering the city.

-“Do not be frightened and evacuate to Zaporizhzhia, where you can receive all the help you need — food, medicine, essentials — and the main thing is that you will be in safety,” the mayor said in a statement.
+A Zelenskyy adviser, Mykhailo Podolyak, said on Twitter that he and other Ukrainian negotiators were ready to hold talks without any conditions to save the lives of trapped Mariupol defenders and civilians.
+There was no immediate response from Russia.

+US Secretary of State Anthony Blinken warned of horrors yet to be revealed in Mariupol, given the death and destruction left behind in Bucha, near Kyiv, after the Russians retreated.

+“We can only anticipate that when this tide also recedes from Mariupol, we're going to see far worse, if that's possible to imagine,” he said.

 Mariupol holds strategic and symbolic value for both sides.
 The scale of suffering there has made it a worldwide focal point of the war.
-Mariupol's fall would deprive Ukraine of a vital port, complete a land bridge between Russia and the Crimean Peninsula, which Moscow seized from Ukraine in 2014, and free up Russian troops to move elsewhere in the Donbas.
+Mariupol's fall would deprive Ukraine of a vital port, complete a land bridge between Russia and the Crimean Peninsula, and free up Russian troops to move elsewhere in the Donbas.

 As Russia continued to funnel troops and equipment into the Donbas, Western nations rushed to boost the flow of military supplies to Kyiv for this new phase of the war, which is likely to involve trench warfare, long-range artillery attacks and tank battles across relatively open terrain.

-U.S. President Joe Biden is expected to announce a new weapons package in the coming days that will include additional artillery, and Canada and the Netherlands also said they would send more heavy weapons.
+US President Joe Biden is expected to announce a new weapons package in the coming days that will include additional artillery, and Canada and the Netherlands also said they would send more heavy weaponry.

-Putin, meanwhile, hailed the launch of the Sarmat as “a big, significant event” for Russia's defense industry and praised the missile as having “no equivalents in the world.”
+Putin, meanwhile, boasted that the Sarmat missile has “no equivalents in the world.”
 The Sarmat is intended to eventually replace the Soviet-built missile code-named Satan by NATO as a major component of Russia's nuclear arsenal.

-“This truly unique weapon will strengthen the combat potential of our armed forces, reliably ensure Russia's security from external threats and make those who, in the heat of frantic, aggressive rhetoric, try to threaten our country think twice,” Putin said.
+It will ”make those who, in the heat of frantic, aggressive rhetoric, try to threaten our country think twice,” the Russian leader said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)